Corn Hill Arts Festival guide: Artists, music lineup, vendors, and more

 Beer, Wine, Cider, and Spirit Gardens

-Beverge options include: Michelob Ultra, Stella Artois, Shock Top, Three Heads Brewing: The Kind, Southern Tier: Lake Shore Fog, Copa Wine, BABE Rose, Arizona Spiked Tea, Bon & Viv Spiked Setlzr, and Stella Artois Spizter.
-Drinks will be poured at the Wellnow Urgent Care Main Stage and Food Court, located off dams Street.
+Beverage options include: Michelob Ultra, Stella Artois, Shock Top, Three Heads Brewing: The Kind, Southern Tier: Lake Shore Fog, Copa Wine, BABE Rose, Arizona Spiked Tea, Bon & Viv Spiked Seltzer, and Stella Artois Spritzer.
+Drinks will be poured at the Wellnow Urgent Care Main Stage and Food Court, located off Dams Street.

 Don’t Miss the Food!